-Troubleshooting a Bluetooth Connection on Mac
+Troubleshooting a Bluetooth Connection on macOS

 The following article will provide guidance on how to troubleshoot a wireless connection via Bluetooth to your macOS device if you are experiencing connecting issues.